otavioschwanck/neomood/docs/new_on_vim.md

   5. Type dw to delete the word.

----> There are words you can delete from this line.
+---> There are a some words you can delete from this line.

 NOTE: The line should now read: There are words you can delete from this line.